yujinwunz/MineSolver/README.txt

 It will also begin solving from any initial state; you can use it to dig you out of a difficult game.

 FILES

-main.cpp is the only source file.
+/Minesolver1/main.cpp is the only source file.

-/Pictures/ contains bitmaps used for image recognition.
+/Release/Pictures/ contains bitmaps used for image recognition.
 You may back them up and replace them with custom ones to allow the program to solve any version of minesweeper.

-The working release can be found on the github's download section.
-The compiled executable has been tested under windows 7.

 INSTALL

 You will need Visual C++ (I used 2012) to compile this.
 You need VC development libraries for SDL 1.2, get it from http://www.libsdl.org/download-1.2.php

-Open the solution up in Visual Studio, then add your SDL include and SDL library directories to the project under Properties/VC++ Directories/include directories and Properties/VC++ Directories/library directories.

 AUTHORS